AI Tips March 03, 2026 · Updated March 05, 2026

 You don't need to be a developer to do something similar.
 You don't need a massive budget.
 You need curiosity, a willingness to tinker, and the patience to fix things when they break.

 The future of AI isn't a sci-fi movie.
-It's a guy checking his phone over coffee, seeing that his AI already handled the morning email, and thinking: "Yeah.
+It's a guy checking his phone over tea, seeing that his AI already scheduled his breakfast meeting, cleaned up his inbox, and has three blog topics waiting for review — and thinking: "Yeah.
 This is pretty cool."